Roll Away Your Stone

 "Roll Away Your Stone" is the fourth single by London rock quartet, Mumford & Sons, taken from their debut album, Sigh No More.
-It was released as a Digital Download on 3 June 2010 and was released as the third and final single from Sigh No More in the United States on 7 June 2011.
+It was released as a digital download on 3 June 2010 and was the third and final single released from Sigh No More in the United States on 7 June 2011.
 The song begins with an instrumental version of the Irish jig, "Merrily Kissed the Quaker".
 The song appeared in the 2012 documentary film, Kony 2012.

 The song includes a reference to Macbeth.
-The repeated line, "stars hide your fires," is also spoken by Macbeth, who conceals his ambition for the throne in Act 1 of the play.
+The repeated line, "stars hide your fires", is also spoken by Macbeth, who conceals his ambition for the throne in Act 1 of the play.